Baffle lands $20M Series B to simplify data-centric encryption – TechCrunch

 “Most encryption is misapplied, and quite frankly, doesn’t do anything to protect your data,” the startup claims.
 “The protection measures that are most commonly used do nothing to protect you against modern hacks and breaches.”

-Baffle supports all major cloud platforms, including AWS, Google Cloud and Microsoft Azure, and it’s currently used to protect more than 100 billion records in financial services, healthcare, retail, industrial IoT, and government, according to the startup.
-The company claims it stores records belonging to the top 5 global financial services companies and five of the top 25 global companies.
+Baffle supports all major cloud platforms, including AWS, Google Cloud and Microsoft Azure, and it’s currently used to protect more than 100 billion records in financial services, healthcare, retail, industrial IoT and government, according to the startup.
+The company claims it stores records belonging to the top five global financial services companies and five of the top 25 global companies.

-“Securing IT infrastructure—networks, devices, databases, lakes and warehouses—is never complete.
+“Securing IT infrastructure — networks, devices, databases, lakes and warehouses — is never complete.
 Constant change makes it impossible to adopt a zero trust security posture without protecting the data itself,” said Ameesh Divatia, co-founder and CEO of Baffle.

 Baffle, which says it has seen threefold revenue growth over the past year, tells TechCrunch that the funds will be used to help it grow to meet market demand and to invest further in product development.
 It also plans to double its headcount from 25 to 50 employees over the next 12 months.